sepandhaghighi/art/.github/CONTRIBUTING.md

 1. Fork it!
 2. Create your feature branch (under `dev` branch)
-3. Add your new features or fix some bugs
+3. Add your new features or fix detected bugs
 	- To add a new font visit [here](#font)
 	- To add a new 1-line art visit [here](#1-line-art)
 4. Add standard `docstring` to your functions
 5. Add tests for new features (`doctest`)
 	- Non-ASCII fonts in `test2.py`
 	- Other in `test.py`
+6. Update `README.md` (if needed)
-6. Pass all CI tests
+7. Pass all CI tests
-7. Update `CHANGELOG.md`
+8. Update `CHANGELOG.md`
 	- Describe changes under `[Unreleased]` section
-8. Submit a pull request into `dev` (please complete the pull request template)
+9. Submit a pull request into `dev` (please complete the pull request template)